-We paid Easton Associates L.L.C., of which Robert J. Easton, one of our directors, is the Chairman, \$62,500 during fiscal 2002 and approximately \$100,000 during fiscal 2003 for consulting services for strategy and market planning services.
-These payments are in addition to the remuneration Mr. Easton receives as a director.
+We paid Easton Associates L.L.C., of which Robert J. Easton, one of our directors, is the Chairman, \$62,500 during fiscal 2002 and approximately \$102,000 during fiscal 2003 for consulting services for strategy and market planning services.
+These payments are in addition to Mr. Easton's remuneration for his services as a director.